tanut2539/cloud-sdk-swift/README.md

 ```

 ## Using the TrackingClient
-In order to log custom activities and add contacts you need to start session first.
+In order to log custom activities and add contacts you need to start a session first.

-### Create session
+### Create a session
 ```swift
 let client = TrackingClient.init(projectId: "YOUR_PROJECT_ID")
 client.startSession()
 ```
-### Log custom activity
+### Log a custom activity
 ```swift
 client.trackActivity(activityName: "madrid")
 ```
-### Add contact
+### Add a contact
 ```swift
 client.addContact(email: "martinkoklingacik@local.com")
 ```

 ## Debug
-If you want to view debug info from both clients set client's `enableDebugLogging` attribute
+If you want to view debug info from both clients set client's `enableDebugLogging` attribute:
 ```swift
 let deliveryClient = DeliveryClient.init(projectId: "YOUR_PROJECT_ID", enableDebugLogging = true)
 let trackingClient = TrackingClient.init(projectId: "YOUR_PROJECT_ID", enableDebugLogging = true)